Bamiriondoragon/Obsidian-Vault-Sync/publish/School Work/Grade 10 - Bussiness/Unit 2 Marketing/Work/Rebranding Assignment/Whoop.md

 	2. Tv
 	3. Sponsorships on YouTube
 	4. Social Media
-6. What Colour do you think Health and Wellness is?
+6. **What Colour do you associate Health and Wellness is?**
 	1. Dark Green
 	2. Light Green
 	3. Pink
 	4. Light Blue
 	5. Dark Blue
 	6. Other (Please specify)
+8. **Do you need or want high insight into your physiological activity?**
-7. Have you ever heard of the brand Whoop, and have you used their product.
+7. **Have you ever heard of the company Whoop, and have you used  any of their products.**
-8. What do you dislike about this Logo?
+8. **What do you dislike about this Logo?
+9. **What do you Like about this Logo?**
+10. Do you associate this product wti